|

 Rimush had already grabbed one of the palanquin's carrying poles

-he shouted, "go!
-Get away from my lady, you vile creature!
+"Back!" he shouted.
+"Go!
+Get away from my lady,

-"No, Rimush!
-No!" came a voice from inside the courtyard.
+The voice was coming from inside the courtyard.
+Legolas turned

-"Do not chase him away!" cried Eowyn, running barefoot
+"Do not chase him away!"
+Eowyn cried, running barefoot

 across the mosaic floor.
 She caught hold of the metal bars and